 56 Pages Posted: 20 Jul 2020 Last revised: 3 Apr 2023

 Date Written: June 27, 2020

-Governments rely on a variety of forms of coercion to aggregate distributed information relevant to governmental objectives from the prosecution of regime stability threats to terrorism or epidemics.
-To do so, they exploit the existing social structure, as reliable information will often come from friends and acquaintances.
-Civil liberties, in turn, restrict the government’s ability to exercise such coercion.
-We present an equilibrium theory of the joint determination of social structure and civil liberties.
-The depth of civil liberties shapes citizens’ decisions on how intensely and with whom to socialize.
-Features of the social structure such as its cohesiveness and the extent of segregation, in turn, shape the government’s willingness to enforce civil liberties protections such as search and seizure restrictions, standards of proof, and equal treatment under the law.
-We show that the relationship between civil liberties and social structure is mediated by a commitment problem by the government, and that this commitment problem is in turn mediated by the strength of civil society.
-We also show that segregation and unequal treatment sustain each other, characterize when unequal treatment against a minority or a majority can be sustained, and how equilibrium social cohesiveness and civil liberties respond to the arrival of widespread surveillance technologies, shocks to collective perceptions about the likelihood of threats or the importance of privacy, or to community norms such as codes of silence.
+Governments use coercion to aggregate distributed information relevant to governmental objectives –from the prosecution of regime-stability threats to terrorism or epidemics–.
+A cohesive social structure facilitates this task, as reliable information will often come from friends and acquaintances.
+A cohesive citizenry can more easily exercise collective action to resist such intrusions, however.
+We present an equilibrium theory where this tension mediates the joint determination of social structure and civil liberties.
+We show that segregation and unequal treatment sustain each other as coordination failures: citizens choose to segregate along the lines of an arbitrary trait only when the government exercises unequal treatment as a function of the trait, and the government engages in unequal treatment only when citizens choose to segregate based on the trait.
+We characterize when unequal treatment against a minority or a majority can be sustained, and how equilibrium social cohesiveness and civil liberties respond to the arrival of widespread surveillance technologies, shocks to collective perceptions about the likelihood of threats or the importance of privacy, or to community norms such as codes of silence.

 Keywords: Civil liberties, socialization, segregation, information aggregation

 JEL Classification: D23, D73, D85